 An overview of environmental politics, domestic and global.
 Topics include the environmental movement and its history and values, anti-environmentalism, environmental policy analysis, the relation between environmental science and politics, the domestic and international environmental policy processes, the North-South debate, globalization, race and environmental justice, and the implications of environmental politics for liberal democracy.
 Students will explore these topics directly and through selected policy issues, including forest politics, sprawl and climate change.
-(Same as Government 285.)
+(American Politics) (Same as Government 285.)

 Political Theory and the Environment.

 What is the relationship between theorizing about politics and theorizing about nature?
 Explores how conceptions of the natural world and our relationship to it have shaped political thought since ancient times and how contemporary "green" political thinkers attempt to craft principles for an ecologically responsible society.
-(Same as Government 287.)
+(Political Theory) (Same as Government 287.)
 Cannavó.